Meadowlarke/Bibliography/Bibliography.md

 304: Describing the music.

 306: Meter of the music.

+##### Koetting, James.
+"Analysis and Notation of West African Drum Ensemble Music." _Selected Reports in Ethomusicology_ 1, no. 3 (1970): 116-146.

+116: Similarities between wlwments of western and African music.

+117: The problem of non-equivalents between wester and African music.

+118; The social context of West African drum performances.

+120: Sonority.

+-: No particular pitch.

+121: Gong pattern to call a piece.

+123: The problem with a metrical approach to African music.

+124: Section summary.

+125: TUBS and the questions of notation.

+134: Westerners's fixation on the "motorbeat."

 ##### Kubik, Gerhard.
 "Composition Techniques in Kiganda Xylophone Music." _African Music Society Journal_ 4, no. 3 (1969): 22-72.